Sumter County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended.
-The length of the suspension varies depending on prior DUI convictions.
-For a first offense, the suspension is typically .
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended.
+The length of the suspension depends on prior offenses.

-Temporary Permit: You may have been issued a temporary permit at the time of your arrest.
-This permit allows you to drive until your ALR hearing or until the suspension period begins, whichever comes first.
-Pay close attention to the expiration date on the temporary permit.
+- Temporary Permit: You may be issued a temporary driving permit at the time of your arrest, which is valid until your ALR hearing or the effective date of the suspension, whichever comes first.

 If You Refused Testing

-Implied Consent Law in South Carolina: South Carolina, like most states, has an implied consent law.
-This law states that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing results in administrative penalties, as described above.
+- Implied Consent Law in South Carolina: South Carolina, like all states, has an implied consent law.
+This means that by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can be used against you in court.

 The ALR/Administrative Hearing